Styyx1/Nocturnia-Readme/files/Gamepad-Keybinds.md

 ### Gamepad mod used:
 - [Modern Controlmap (Gamepad and Keyboard)](https://www.nexusmods.com/skyrimspecialedition/mods/89649)

-- Wheeler Menu
+### Wheeler Menu

-Open with: B/Circle
+- Open with: B/Circle
-Open in menu to assign stuff: Press right stick new wheel: N new Item card: M
+- Open in menu to assign stuff: Press right stick
+- new wheel: N
+- new Item card: M
+- assign item to currently selected spot in the wheel: LB